learningequality/kolibri-docs/docs/manage/command_line.rst

     kolibri stop

-2. Create a new folder that will contain all the content files and resources on the destination drive.
+2. Create a new folder that will contain all the channels' files and resources on the destination drive.

   .. code-block:: bash

     kolibri manage content movedirectory <destination>

-  For example, if you created a new folder ``KolibriContent`` on an external drive, run this command.
+  For example, if you created a new folder ``KolibriChannels`` on an external drive, run this command.

   .. code-block:: bash

-    kolibri manage content movedirectory /mnt/my_external_drive/KolibriContent
+    kolibri manage content movedirectory /mnt/my_external_drive/KolibriChannels

-  If you are on Windows, and the new folder ``KolibriContent`` is on the drive ``F:``, run this command.
+  If you are on Windows, and the new folder ``KolibriChannels`` is on the drive ``F:``, run this command.

   .. code-block:: bash

-    kolibri manage content movedirectory F:\KolibriContent
+    kolibri manage content movedirectory F:\KolibriChannels

 3. Restart Kolibri.